-1. Read GENERAL RULES.

-- 2. Each club may exhibit a banner in each of the classes. - For Class 231 each banner should illustrate any phase or project of 4-H club work.
-It does not need to follow the theme "Let the Good Times Grow".
-No explanation is needed. - 4.
-For Class 230, Conservation Banner Banner must use the theme "Soil Dig Deeper and Let the Good Times Grow" which must appear on banner.
-Clubs should attach an explanation of the theme as it relates to a club project. - Clubs should avoid using copyrighted materials whenever possible by originating their work.
+- 1. Read GENERAL RULES. - 2.
+Each club may exhibit a banner in each of the classes. - 3.
+For Class 231 each banner should illustrate any phase or project of 4-H club work.
+It does not need to follow the theme "Grow Your Vision of 4-H in 2020."
+No explanation is needed. - For Class 230, Conservation Banner Banner must use the theme "Grow Your Vision of 4-H with Pollinators" which must appear on banner.
+Clubs should attach an explanation of the theme as it relates to a club project. - 5.
+Clubs should avoid using copyrighted materials whenever possible by originating their work.
 Copyrighted and/or trademarked materials used for endorsement or promotion instead of educational purposes will be disqualified and will not be displayed or receive ribbons or premium. - 6.
 Dimensions are to be no less than 12 square feet and no more than 16 square feet, with no side less than 3 feet. - 7.
 Banners must be hung on a rod strong enough to support the banner.
 On each end of the banner rod there should be a chain six inches long.
 One end of the chain should be fastened to the end of the rod.
-The other end should be connected to an "S" hook which will permit the banner to be hung. - Banners should be made of materials that permit the banner to be folded or rolled without damaging the display.
+The other end should be connected to an "S" hook which will permit the banner to be hung. - 8.
+Banners should be made of materials that permit the banner to be folded or rolled without damaging the display.
 3-D objects that are attached to the front of the banner cannot exceed 3 inches. - 9.
 A label is to be attached to the front lower left-hand corner of the banner giving the name of the club and year.
 Letters on label should be two inches in height. - 10.
 Banners are county competition only as there are no classes for Banners at the Kansas State Fair. - 11.
 Interview judging will be offered.
-Club representatives should meet at the judging at 2:00 PM to participate. - 12.
+Club representatives should meet at the judging at 10:30 AM to participate. - 12.
 Banner must be current year's work.
 Clubs cannot reuse banner from a previous year.